scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

    Execution time for balanced eignevalues search workload. :label:`snumpy`

 Figure :ref:`snumpy` shows benchmark execution time in the same five modes as we used for QR decomposition.
-As previously the best choice here is to limit number of threads statically eigher using manual settings or *SMP.py* module.
-Such approach allows to obtain more than 3x speed-up.
+As previously the best choice here is to limit number of threads statically either using manual settings or *SMP.py* module.
+Such approach allows to obtain more than 7x speed-up.
 But this time Intel |R| TBB based approach looks much better than serialization of OpenMP parallel regions.
 And the reason is low CPU utilization in each separate chunk.
 In fact exclusive OpenMP mode leads to serial matrix processing, one by one, so significant part of the CPU stays unsed.
 As a result, execution time in this case becomes even larger than by default.